Vanita Jagdeo Borade

-Vanita Jagdeo Borade (born 25 May 1975) is an Indian conservationist and the founder of the Soyre Vanchare Multipurpose Foundation, which works in wildlife protection.
+Vanita Jagdeo Borade (born 25 May 1975) is an Indian conservationist and the founder of the Soyre Vanchare Multipurpose Foundation, which works in Wildlife conservation.
 She specializes in rescuing snakes and has been recognized as "India's first woman snake friend".
-Borade received the Nari Shakti Puraskar from the Indian government in recognition of her conservation efforts.
+Borade received the Nari Shakti Puraskar from the Government of India in recognition of her conservation efforts.

 Personal life

 Vanita Jagdeo Borade was born on 25 May 1975.
-She lives with her husband in Buldhana in the Indian state of Maharashtra.
+She lives with her husband in Buldhana, Maharashtra.

 Career

 Borade learned to be at ease with wildlife as she was brought up on a farm, with friends who shared her interest in the local environment.
 She began catching venomous snakes at the age of twelve without ever being bitten.
 She founded the Soyre Vanchare Multipurpose Foundation, an environmental organization focusing on preventing pollution and protecting wildlife.
 Having rescued more than 50,000 snakes, Borade has been included in Guinness World Records.
-She is particularly compassionate towards snakes, but also has experience with honeybees.
+She is particularly compassionate towards snakes, but also has experience with Honey bee.

 Borade has taught others how to treat snake bites, and aimed to reduce ophidiophobia (a fear of snakes) by providing realistic information about snakes: only ten percent of snakes in India are venomous, and every hospital has freely available antivenom drugs.